-- in depth diagnostic skills assessment, giving a specific breakdown of claimants' skills needs and identifying their skill levels to make appropriate decisions about training courses for claimants - basic skills training - English Speakers of Foreign Languages (ESOL) training - Information and Communication Technology (ICT) training - essential digital skills training - employability training - vocational training - Sector-based Work Academy programme placements - training funded by the Education and Skills Funding Agency - training funded by the Scottish and Welsh governments - training courses offered by organisations locally found on the District Provision Tool
+- in depth diagnostic skills assessment: giving a specific breakdown of claimants' skills needs and identifying their skill levels to make appropriate decisions about training courses for claimants - essential skills training

+- English for Speakers of Other Languages (ESOL) training - Information and Communication Technology (ICT) training - essential digital skills training - employability training - vocational training - Sector-based Work Academy programme placements - training funded by the Education and Skills Funding Agency - training funded by the Scottish and Welsh governments - training courses offered by organisations locally found on the District Provision Tool

-These are examples and not a full list.
+These are examples and not a full list

-If the provision the claimant requires is not available, the District Employer and Partnership team can consider sourcing and funding the training to support your claimant.
-Work coaches should discuss this initially with their line manager.
+If the provision the claimant requires is not available, the District Employer and Partnership Team can consider sourcing and funding the training to support the claimant.
+The work coach should discuss this initially with their line manager.